nisovin/Shopkeepers/README.md

 Todo
 ----
 * Don't overwrite previously stored Attribute data of items in the save file, if we run on an not yet supported server version (and can't read that attribute data).
 Instead simple keep this data, to not break all items until an update is available which can interpret it again.
-* Consider replacing the trade interface with a custom one made from a regular inventory.
-It wouldn't look as nice, but it would potentially allow better functionality.
-It would be a config option.
 * Improve chest protection (the anti-hopper code is inefficient).
-* Possibly change the way the different "shop object" types are handled to make adding new ones easier.
 * Add MySQL support (maybe someday, certainly not urgent).
-* Move schema.txt into resources folder (?).
-* Fix (Admin) sign shopkeepers not checking during creation, if there actually is a sign targeted.
+* Sign shopkeepers somehow support non-wall signs (sign posts), maybe if a sign is targeted use that sign?
+* 1.9 changes: Inventory.getContents() no includes armor contents.
+Skip those armor slots when searching/removing/adding items?
+Maybe also skip 'extra slots' (off-hand) and only use Inventory.getStorageContents()

-Ideas (comments please)
+Ideas
 ----
 * Per-Trade/Shopkeeper settings, maybe via written books:<br>
   -> by adding another row to the shopkeeper-editor inventory window each trade option and shopkeeper could have a slot for a written-book<br>
-  -> which could contain additional meta-data, per-trade/shopkeeper settings, like for example:<br>
+  -> which could contain additional meta-data, per-trade/shopkeeper settings, which could be used (ex. by other plugins) to trigger certain actions when a specific trade is used <br>
-  -> "ignore damage/durability" (useful for repair-shops)<br>
-  -> "ignore name/lore/etc" (useful when players want to buy a certain item with their shop without being interested in concrete name or other metadata<br>
-  -> There should maybe be improved feedback messages then (this should be there probably anyways), to inform players why their trade failed, instead of only cancle it<br>
-* Maybe ignore cancellation of the PlayerInteractEntityEvent when clicking shopkeeper entities to open the shops?<br>
-  -> So that shops can also be traded with, even if they are located in some sort of "protected" region of another plugin.<br>
-  -> Maybe optional via a setting, so that server owners can activate this, if they have a land protection plugin which gives them no option to allow entity/villager interaction for everyone, not only "region members/owners"<br>
-* Maybe move shop options (like currently name, profession, etc.) into a seperate inventory view to have additional space there<br>
+* Maybe move shop options (like currently name, profession, etc.) into a separate inventory view to have additional space there<br>